FlippedCodes/agent-black/README.md

 ### Does the bot ban users by itself?

-No, the bot only warns other participating servers of troublesome users, It does not ban them.
-The only way the bot can ban users is if a staff member of a participating server uses its own ban command.
+No, the bot only warns other participating servers of troublesome users; it does not ban them.
+The bot can only ban users if a staff member of a participating server uses its own ban command.

 ### Does unbanning users remove them from the blacklist?